IntegerPartition/MPI_implementation/README.md

 # MPI Parallel implementation
-Here we give a Message Passing Interface (MPI) parallel implementation of a known algorithm for generating integer partitions.
+Here we give a Message Passing Interface (MPI) parallel implementation (uploaded .cpp, file) of a known algorithm for generating integer partitions.
 A significant stage in developing a parallel implementation is deciding how to divide the problem into smaller subproblems and solve them in parallel.
 It is important to choose an appropriate data type and ensure minimal communication and data sharing.
 MPI is designed for performing simultaneous computations across multiple processing units, each with its own memory.